 Why isn't it called MEA Weekend anymore?
 Education Minnesota was formed from a 1997 merger between the Minnesota Educators Association, MEA, and Minnesota Federation of Teachers.
 Even though it's obsolete, the name 'MEA Weekend' has stuck with many families and schools.

-Things to Do for MEA Weekend in Minneapolis and St. Paul
+Things to Do in Minneapolis and St. Paul

 Apple orchards are open, and if it's a good season, there should still be plenty of apples to pick.
 Local farms and apple orchards like Minnetonka Orchards, Afton Apple Orchards, and Apple Jack Orchards have apples, fresh produce, and lots of kid-friendly entertainment like play areas, tractor rides, and farm animals.